-Field Description Vehicle Enter the NOTIFICATION VEHICLE(s) that were defined in the Global parameters (MVSSEND, EMAIL or BATCH).
+Field Description Vehicle Enter the NOTIFICATION VEHICLE(s) that are defined in the Global parameters (MVSSEND, EMAIL or BATCH).
 You may enter more than 1 vehicle, and you can repeat the same vehicle on multiple lines.
-BATCH BATCH - File tailor skeleton CMN\$\$NTF and submit generated JCL with Job Card Information defined in Application Administration Parameters.
-MVSSEND Issue an MVS SEND message to TSO user IDs.
+BATCH - File tailor skeleton CMN\$\$NTF and submit the generated JCL with Job Card Information defined in Application Administration Parameters.
+MVSSEND MVSSEND Issue an MVS SEND message to TSO user IDs.
 EMAIL Send notification through SERNET to the internal email server for delivery to the specified recipient.
-The IP address of the EMAIL server is defined in global administration on the Global Parameters - Part 5 of 7 (CMNGGP05) panel.
+The IP address / url of the EMAIL server is defined in global administration on the Global Parameters - Part 5 of 7 (CMNGGP05) panel.
 See "Setting up Global Parameters" on page 51.
 User(s) to Notify Type the appropriate user identifications for the notification vehicle.
 Separate multiple user identifications with commas: E-mail Address or Mailing List Use with the EMAIL vehicle.
 Also use with the BATCH vehicle if REXX program CMNSMTP has been activated in skeleton CMN\$\$NTF.
-TSO Userid Use for vehicle MVSSEND, Order A number generated from the order of the notifications in the package master.
-Notifications are saved in the order they were last sorted.
-Valid values are 0 to 65535.
+If vehicle is EMAIL then if no domain is listed the default is added TSO Userid Use for vehicle MVSSEND,